markyzero/tail.select/README.md

 The **tail.select** script is back, re-written in vanilla JavaScript and ready to beautify and extend your HTML `<select>` fields... again!
-Add a search bar, multi-selection utilities (such as select all or none buttons), deselectability on single select fields, a perfect design any many more userfriends functions to your web-application.
+Add a search bar, multi-selection utilities (such as select all or none buttons), deselectability on single select fields, a perfect design and many more user-friendly functions to your web-application.

 ----------------------------